genkibit/fcc-simon/README.md

 Notes / Issues
 ---
 + Game runs best on current versions of Chrome, Firefox and Safari.
+It does not support Internet Explorer.
 + HTML5 audio is too laggy, so the game use the **[Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API)**.
 + Audio does not load at times.
 Resolve this by toggling the power.